 HHFDC's HTF program has served all four counties in the state, including the City where more than half of the state's population reside.
-In the past, 50% of HHFDC's annual allocation was awarded to the City and 50% was awarded to one of the neighbor island counties of Hawaii, Kauai, or Maui, on the same rotation as HHFDC's HOME program allocation.
-For PY2024, the City will not receive an HTF allocation and the County of Hawaii will receive an HTF allocation of approximately \$3,000,000.
+In the past, 50% of HHFDC's annual allocation was awarded to the City and 50% was awarded to either Hawaii, Kauai, or Maui county on the same rotation as HHFDC's HOME program allocation.
+For PY2024, the City will not receive an HTF allocation; instead Hawaii County will receive an HTF allocation of approximately \$3,144,833.37.